0xded093/bruteforce_shadow_sha512/README.md

 root:$6$saltsalt$encryptedpassword:16584:0:99999:7:::

-It read shadow from "passwords.txt" and dictionary from "dictionary.txt"
+It read shadow from `passwords.txt` and dictionary from `dictionary.txt`